JamieVaughn/vue-blog/docs/posts/immutability.md

 title: Javascript's Immutability Toolkit
 lang: en-US
 date: 2020-12-21 12:00:00
-excerpt: A list of methods native to Javascript that conserve immutability of data.
+excerpt: A conversation about methods native to Javascript that conserve immutability of data.
 type: post
 blog: true
 tags: